pavel-2020/devextreme-documentation/api-reference/50 Common/utils/viz/exportWidgets(widgetInstances_options).md

 ##### field(options.gridLayout): Boolean
 If **true**, UI components are arranged in columns with equal widths (the width of the widest widget).
 If **false**, UI components are placed next to each other in rows (default).
-In any case, each row has the height of the highest widget in it.
+In any case, each row has the height of the highest UI component in it.

 ##### field(options.horizontalAlignment): 'center' | 'left' | 'right'
 Horizontally aligns UI components in their columns.
 Applies only when **gridLayout** is **true**.